The Ultimate Southern France Road Trip Itinerary

 Nice

-A gateway to southern France and the French Riviera, Nice is where you can easily fly into from anywhere around the world.
+A gateway to southern France and the French Riviera, Nice is where you can easily fly in from anywhere around the world.
 Nice is known for its beautiful beaches and fantastic climate.
-Founded by the Greeks and later a retreat for 19th-century European elite, the city has also long attracted artists.
-Henri Matisse used to live here and is honoured in the Musée Matisse with his career spanning paintings.
+Founded by the Greeks and later a retreat for the 19th-century European elite, the city has also long attracted artists.
+Henri Matisse used to live here and is honoured in the Musée Matisse with his career-spanning paintings.

 Nice Southern France

-You could easily spend your days laying on the beaches here, eating in the beach front restaurants or jumping off the rocks but there is so much more to the French Riviera than this gateway city.
+You could easily spend your days lying on the beaches here, eating in the beachfront restaurants or jumping off the rocks but there is so much more to the French Riviera than this gateway city.

 How long to spend in Nice?